haskell/alex/doc/api.rst

 .. code-block:: haskell

-   data AlexState = AlexState {
+   data AlexState = AlexState
-           alex_pos :: !AlexPosn,  -- position at current input location
+     { alex_pos   :: !AlexPosn  -- position at current input location
-           alex_inp :: String,     -- the current input
+     , alex_inp   :: String     -- the current input
-           alex_chr :: !Char,      -- the character before the input
+     , alex_chr   :: !Char      -- the character before the input
-           alex_bytes :: [Byte],   -- rest of the bytes for the current char alex_scd :: !Int        -- the current startcode
+     , alex_bytes :: [Byte]     -- rest of the bytes for the current char
+     , alex_scd   :: !Int       -- the current startcode
      }

    newtype Alex a = Alex { unAlex :: AlexState
                                   -> Either String (AlexState, a) }

    instance Functor     Alex where ... instance Applicative Alex where ... instance Monad       Alex where ...

    runAlex          :: String -> Alex a -> Either String a

-   type AlexInput = (AlexPosn,     -- current position,
+   type AlexInput =
+     ( AlexPosn                 -- current position,
-                     Char,         -- previous char
+     , Char                     -- previous char
-                     [Byte],       -- rest of the bytes for the current char String)       -- current input string
+     , [Byte]                   -- rest of the bytes for the current char , String                   -- current input string
+     )

    alexGetInput     :: Alex AlexInput alexSetInput     :: AlexInput -> Alex ()